Sheldonfrith/react-elvis/README.md

 # React-Elvis (Error and Loading Visualizer)

-Makes it easy to show error, loading, cancelled, and success states to your user for ANY ASYNC FUNCTION (external api/http requests, database requests, internal long-running processes, etc).
+Easiest tool for showing error, loading, cancelled, and success states to your user for **any async function**...

+*... http requests, database requests, internal long-running processes, etc*

 ## Installation